ogermer/flipdown/README.md

 <span style="text-align:center;display:block;width:100%;"><img src="http://i.imgur.com/UtbIc4S.png" style="width:75%" title="Example of FlipDown" style="width: 500px;text-align:center"></span>

+# IMPORTANT NOTICE:

+This is a modified version of FlipDown in order to use it as source for OBS.
+Modifications were made in the ./example folder - including index.html, main.js, flipdown.css and style.css

+The result is a simple countdown to a specific time and date.

+Documentation (see below) etc. are left untouched.

 # FlipDown

 ⏰ A lightweight and performant flip styled countdown clock.